The events below will take place at varying times across the festival weekend and are subject to normal ticket booking / pricing.

 J’allons en attraper eune hardi grande!
 We’re going to catch a big one!
 Join us as we swish through ‘hèrbe’, squelch through ‘pité’ and trip through the ‘bouaîs’sie’ on a quest to catch the ‘ourse’.

 The event will be an opportunity for children and their parents to hear Jersey’s native tongue, get used to how it sounds and perhaps even try to speak a little Jèrriais themselves along the way!
 J’n’avons pon peux!
 We’re not scared!

 Jersey Evening Post Writing Competition

-Now in its third year the Rathbones / Jersey Evening Post Short Story competition continues to encourage local writers of all ages to share their talents by submitting original short stories and flash fiction.
-Join this year’s winners as they receive their prizes, before hearing their pieces brought to life by selected readers.
+Now in its fourth year the Rathbones / Jersey Evening Post Short Story competition continues to encourage local writers of all ages to share their talents by submitting original short stories and flash fiction.
+Join this year’s winners as they receive their prizes from novelist Libby Page (The Lido), before hearing a selection of short pieces brought to life by selected readers.